McDougall’s Telematic Program

 Finally, the discount-only approach Intact is applying to telematics may not be sustainable.
 Their program only makes sense if they reduce rates for good drivers while also increasing rates for bad drivers, otherwise they will lose more money than they gain.

-Despite these (limited) issues, McDougall Insurance firmly believes the my Driving Discount can be an excellent way for Intact customers to save on their auto insurance.
+Despite these (limited) issues, McDougall Insurance firmly believes my Driving Discount can be an excellent way for Intact customers to save on their car insurance.
 If you want to find out more about telematics, check out our blogs.
 And if you want a quote on an Intact telematic policy, use our online quoting service or give us a call at 1-800-361-0941.
 We’ll have you set up and saving in no time.
 And who doesn’t like that?